ArturGR3/LLMzoomcamp/hw2/readme.md

 docker exec -it ollama ollama pull gemma:2b
 ```

-### Question 5.
-Adding the weights
+Adding the weights to docker run
-Create a Dockerfile:

 ```Dockerfile
 FROM ollama/ollama